Georges Méliès: Later film career and decline

 When Méliès broke his contract with Pathé in 1913, he had nothing with which to cover his indebtedness to that company.
-Although a moratorium declared at the onset of war in 1914 prevented Pathé from taking possession of his home and Montreuil studio, Méliès was bankrupt and unable to continue making films.
+Although a moratorium declared at the onset of World War I prevented Pathé from taking possession of his home and the Montreuil studio, Méliès was bankrupt and unable to continue making films.
 In his memoirs, he attributes what Miriam Rosen describes as "his own inability to adapt to the rental system" with Pathé and other companies, his brother Gaston's poor financial decisions, and the horrors of World War I as the main reasons that he stopped making movies.
-The final crisis was the death of Méliès' first wife, Eugénie Génin, in May 1913, leaving him alone to raise their twelve-year-old son, André.
+The final crisis was the death of Méliès's first wife, Eugénie Génin, in May 1913, leaving him alone to raise their twelve-year-old son, André.
 The war shut the Théâtre Robert-Houdin for a year, and Méliès left Paris with his two children for several years.

-In 1917, the French army turned the main studio building at his Montreuil property into a hospital for wounded soldiers.
+In 1917, the French Army turned the main studio building at his Montreuil property into a hospital for wounded soldiers.
 Méliès and his family then turned the second studio set into a theatrical stage and performed over 24 revues there until 1923.
-During the war, the French army confiscated over four hundred of Star Films' original prints and melted them down to recover silver and celluloid, the latter of which the army used to make heels for shoes.
+During the war, the French Army confiscated over four hundred of Star Films' original prints and melted them down to recover silver and celluloid, the latter of which the army used to make shoe heels.

-In 1923, the Théâtre Robert-Houdin was torn down to rebuild the Boulevard Haussmann.
-That same year Pathé was finally able to take over Star Films and the Montreuil studio.
-In a rage, Méliès burned all of the negatives of his films that he had stored at the Montreuil studio, as well as most of the sets and costumes.
-As a result, many of his films do not exist today.
-Nonetheless, just over two hundred Méliès films have been preserved, and have been available on DVD since December 2011.